Causal Decision Making and Causal Effect Estimation Are Not the Same... and Why It Matters: Introduction

-This article highlights an important perspective: Causal Decision Making (CDM) is not the same as Causal Effect Estimation (CEE).
-Moreover, and counterintuitively, accurate CEE is not necessary for accurately assigning treatments to maximize causal effect.
-Our experience is that this is not well understood by practitioners nor by most data science researchers---even those who routinely build models for estimating causal effects.
-Very recent research has started to dig in here, but there is a lot of fertile ground for new research due to the limited attention that this perspective has received.
-We will present three main implications for research and practice, in order to highlight how this perspective can be enlightening and impactful, but there likely are many other---possibly even more important---implications to be revealed by future research.
+This article highlights an important perspective: \textbf{Causal decision making (CDM)} is not the same as \textbf{causal effect estimation (CEE)}.
+Counterintuitively, accurate CEE is not necessary for accurately assigning treatments to maximize causal effect.
+Our experience is that this is not well understood by practitioners nor by most data science researchers---including some who routinely build models for estimating causal effects.
+Very recent research has started to examine this question, but much fertile ground for new research remains due to the limited attention this perspective has received.
+We will present three main implications for research and practice to highlight how this perspective can be enlightening and impactful, but many other---possibly even more important---implications might be revealed by future research.

-If we step back briefly, the fundamental problem in many predictive tasks is often one of assessing whether an intervention will have an effect.
-For example, when attempting to stop customers from leaving, the goal is not just to target the customers most likely to leave, but instead to target the customers that the incentive will cause to stay (in other words, when they otherwise would not have).
-For many advertising settings, the advertiser's goal is not simply to target ads to people who will purchase after seeing the ad, but to target people for whom the ad will cause them to purchase.
+The fundamental problem in many predictive tasks is often assessing whether an intervention will have an effect.
+For example, when attempting to stop customers from leaving, the goal is not to target the customers most likely to leave, but instead to target the customers whom the incentive will cause to stay.
+For many advertising settings, the advertiser's goal is not simply to target ads to people who will purchase after seeing the ad, but to target people the ad will cause to purchase.
 Generally, instead of simply predicting the likelihood of a positive outcome, for tasks such as these we ideally would like to predict whether a particular individual's outcome can be improved by means of an intervention or treatment (i.e., the ad or the retention incentive in the examples).